Maxelweb/FuzzQRCodeUNIPD/README.md

 applications on both Android or iOS and custom dictionaries of fuzzing strings.

-Computer &amp; Network Security Course @ UniPD 2021-2022
+Advanced Topics in Computer &amp; Network Security Course (prof. [Mauro Conti](https://www.math.unipd.it/~conti/)) @ UniPD 2021-2022

+### Download the paper

+You can find the paper of this project here: [Download FuzzQR-Paper](https://github.com/Maxelweb/FuzzQR/blob/master/docs/FuzzQR-CarboniSciacco.pdf) (PDF, 2.5 MB)

 ## Build status

 [![Python Checker](https://github.com/Maxelweb/FuzzQR/actions/workflows/python-checker.yml/badge.svg)](https://github.com/Maxelweb/FuzzQR/actions/workflows/python-checker.yml)

-## Installation
+## Installation and usage

 Checkout each folder with the respective `README.md` file for the instructions.

-- `docs` contains documentation on green passes
+- `docs` contains documentation on green passes and the paper of this project
 - `extra` contains extra script and git submodules of the used libraries

 ## Progress